agnescameron/teaching-site/_posts/parsons/studio/2020-02-11-interaction-feedback.md

 permalink: /studio7/
 categories:
 tags:
-assignment:
+assignment: reading response
 description: We explore the meaning of interaction, and critically examine different forms of interactivity offered by objects on the web.
 assignment-due: 02/17
-readings: George Lakoff and Mark Johnson [Metaphors We Live By](http://www.cabrillo.edu/~ewagner/WOK%20Eng%202/Lakoff%20&%20Johnson%20-%20Metaphors%20We%20Live%20By.pdf)
+readings: George Lakoff and Mark Johnson [Metaphors We Live By](http://www.cabrillo.edu/~ewagner/WOK%20Eng%202/Lakoff%20&%20Johnson%20-%20Metaphors%20We%20Live%20By.pdf), Laurel Schwulst (tbc)
 ---

 {{page.description}}